Scentre Group: From little things, big things grow

 How Scentre Group addressed the risk factors

-Since the inception of the health and wellbeing program at CUB, the value of health and wellbeing in the workplace has been recognised as integral to assisting with increased employee engagement and morale, and encouraging health seeking behaviour.
+Since the inception of the health and wellbeing program at Scentre Group, the value of health and wellbeing in the workplace has been recognised as integral to assisting with increased employee engagement and morale, and encouraging health seeking behaviour.

 As well as having designated no-smoking areas, Scentre Group subscribed to the Queensland Workplace Quit Smoking Program which offers support to workers who smoke and are interested in stopping.
 Workers received ‘quit’ resources, regular counselling support from the Quitline, and free nicotine replacement therapy products over a 12 week period.
 There were 14 workers who signed up to the program within the first four weeks and this number continues to grow.
 One contractor team of six had five members who smoked and have now quit.
 One non-smoker commented that since his work mates have stopped smoking, not only has his working environment improved, but the relationship between the team has also improved.
 The Workplace Quit Smoking Program is now being offered to all Queensland Scentre Group employees and contractors.